Nonverbal Communication Skills List and Examples

 - Steer clear of smiles or laughter when messages are serious.

-- Display some animation with hands and facial expressions to project a dynamic presence.
-(But, in general, avoid talking with your hands excessively, which can appear unprofessional and unpolished.)
+- Display some animation with your hands and facial expressions to project a dynamic presence.
+(But avoid talking with your hands excessively, which can appear unprofessional and unpolished.)

-- Don’t bring your phone, a drink, or anything else to an interview or meeting that could distract you.
+- Don’t bring your phone, a drink, or anything else that could distract you to an interview or meeting.

 - Eliminate fidgeting and shaking of limbs.

 - Establish frequent but not continuous or piercing eye contact with interviewers.